oroinc/documentation/commerce/cloud/onboarding.rst

 Onboarding
 ----------

-This topic details the communication steps and the information that should be shared between you and the customer support team before your Oro application deployment begins.
+This topic details the onboarding process between you and our customer support team before your Oro application deployment begins.

 .. contents::
    :local: